Jews of old Kalush

-Remarkably, a photo survives showing one of the owners she so vividly recalled, carrying his walking stick.
-It appears in a video posted to the brewery’s Facebook page.
+Remarkably, a period image on Facebook shows one of the owners she so vividly recalled, carrying his Tyrolean walking stick.

 The brewery still exists, in other words.

-The brewery he helped create is now called Kalush Brewery.
+See middle video, second row, under “All Videos”.
+The brewery this man did much to create is now called Kalush Brewery.

-To its credit, the brewery has posted a fairly detailed history on its website.
-It seems at any rate to present the main facts.
-Part of it states (Google translation):
+Creditably, the brewery has posted a fairly detailed history on its website.
+In part it states (Google translation):

 1870 The owners of the Kalusha brewery and distillery were private individuals – the Milstein, Schlinder and Weissman families, who owned the brewery until the beginning of World War II.
 They improved the equipment at the brewery and significantly increased the production of low-alcohol beverages.
 About 150 workers from local burghers, mostly residents of the villages of Khotyn and Pidhirka, as well as Zahirya, worked at the prestigious enterprise.
 According to statistics, more than 20,000 hectoliters of good quality beer were produced here annually.
 If necessary, the plant could double the production of low-alcohol beverage and increase its production to 45 thousand hectoliters.
 The brewery owned its own houses, had beer warehouses and a turbine for 100 horsepower …

-The owners’ names are spelled in different ways in the sources, but there is no doubt of the persons intended.
+Before World War II the brewery was called Mühlstein, Spindel & Weissman.
+Weissman died in 1915 and the others continued.
+The owners’ names are variously spelled in different sources, but there is no doubt of the persons intended.

-Tsufya Shpilmen mentions the turbine, which permitted homes on the compound to have electric light, and heated water.
-The town as a whole was not electrified until later.
+Tsufya Shpilmen refers in her account to the brewery turbine, which allowed homes on the compound to have electric light and hot water.
+These were luxuries then, the town as a whole was not electrified until some years later.

-The brewery paused during WW I but recovered interwar.
-In 1934 it was advertising in the Echo (image via National Library of Israel).
-Echo was a Polish weekly published in Stanislawow, another town in the area, where the brewery had a branch.
+The brewery suspended activity during the First World War but recommenced operations between the wars.
+In 1934 it advertised in the Echo, a Polish weekly published in Stanislawow, another town in Galicia.
+The brewery had a presence there, perhaps a warehouse.

-The Facebook account limns the story to and after WW II, which readers should consult for more detail.
-The fate of the pre-1939 principals is not mentioned.
-It seems unlikely they survived the Holocaust although I do not know for certain.
+The fate of the pre-1939 principals is not mentioned in these sources, or others to my knowledge.
+It seems unlikely they survived the Holocaust, but I don’t know for certain.

 The Modern Brewery

-Today, the brewery makes a wide range including its “Three Deer” craft line.
-But some of the old brands continue, for example Export – indeed a range of Export labels is now marketed, each atmospheric and cleverly named.
+Today, the brewery makes a wide range including a craft line.
+Some of the old names continue, Export for example.
+Indeed there is a range of Export labels, atmospheric and cleverly named.

-While some new equipment was installed – cylindro-conical fermenters are shown – the exterior is much the same as 100 years ago.
+New equipment was installed, including apparently the cylindro-conical fermenters shown.
+Yet, the pitched-roof building exteriors seem much the same as 100 years ago.

 The Jewish Past

-In Kalush today there is some interest to know the history of this brewery, and of long-disappeared Jewry in the city.
+In Kalush today there is some interest to know the history of the brewery, and of long-disappeared Jewry in the city.